Tana Toraja

 Where to stay in Tana Toraja

-The main city of Tana Toraja is Rantepao.
+The main town of Tana Toraja is Rantepao.
 We stayed at Villa Luna, a homestay a bit outside of the main town.
-We absolutely loved our stay and would highly recommend it!
-It was affordable (150K per night for a nice private room) and very nice!
+We absolutely loved our stay and would highly recommend it.
+It was nice and also affordable - 150K IDR ($9) per night for a private room including a nice breakfast.
 The rooms and common areas are very comfortable, and the house feels a bit like a retreat in nature.
-The best part is the extremely kind owner, Lynda, who went out of her way to help us with everything we needed!
-It really felt like home there.
+The best part is the extremely kind owner, Lynda, who went out of her way to help us with everything we needed and really made it feel like home there.
 To book, you can contact Lynda directly on WhatsApp +62 813-4210-2690.

 What to do in Tana Toraja